tubixpvp/ts-game-engine/README.md

 # ts-game-engine
-Simple game engine core based on ThreeJS, written on TypeScript.
+Simple game engine core written on TypeScript.
-Uses GameObject and Component system
+Based on ThreeJS and uses GameObject and Component system